Appearance

 statement

-method, which has three arguments:
+It has three arguments:

 - condition - A boolean variable.